rajatkb/go-skiplist/README.md

 # go-skiplist
 Skip List implementation in Golang.
-I came across the idea and wanted to try out and implementatin for same.
-It's work in progress the operations per second needs work

 ## API

 In case you plan on using the API. 😵

+### Highlights
+- Completely for in memory use case.
+- Generic supported implementation

 - Insert